azoth-lang/azoth.language.reference/src/conventions.md

 ## Curly Brace Placement

 Curly braces should almost always be on their own line, never K&R style with the open brace on the same line.
 However, for control flow statements with a single statement, the braces and statement can appear on a single line indented.
 If the single statement is short it may appear on the same line as the control flow.
-For `break`, `continue` and `return` this should be an if expression.
+For `break`, `continue` and `return` this should be a result expression.

 ```azoth
 for x in 1..10